Instabug/Instabug-React-Native/README.md

 pod install
 ```

 4. Run this command from your root project's directory.
-Make sure you have [**Ruby**](https://www.ruby-lang.org/en/documentation/installation/) installed before running this last command.
+Make sure you have [**Ruby**](https://www.ruby-lang.org/en/documentation/installation/) and `xcodeproj` gem installed before running this last command.
 (You can skip installing Ruby if you're building an Android app only)

  ```bash
 react-native link instabug-reactnative